bradwan7/OSSAssignmentDFD/UseCases.md

 -Failed End Conditions: Manager recieves inaccurate or invalid policy documents informatiom for the requested package.
 -Trigger: Manager sends a request for the policy documents information.

-•	Title: Determine project licenses and vulnerabilities information

-•	Primary actor: Manager

-•	Goal in Context: The manager is able to determine licenses and vulnerabilities information after the request for the project information.

-•	Stakeholders:
-	Manager: To receive clear and relevant licenses and vulnerabilities project information.
-	Developer: To provide the relevant software package.

-•	Preconditions:
-Relevant package information is in the licenses and vulnerabilities.
-Proper software package has been submitted.

-•	Main Success Scenario: Manager receives accurate licenses and vulnerabilities information for the requested project package.
-•	Failed End Conditions: Manager receives inaccurate or invalid licenses and vulnerabilities information for the requested project package.
-•	Trigger: Manager sends a request for the project licenses and vulnerabilities information.

 1. The Mananger can request to add policy documents.